bmoneill/recipes/README.md

 # Recipe site

-A recipe site that recommends recipes based on your preferences and what you have in your kitchen.
+An easy-to-navigate, clutter-free recipe site that recommends recipes based on your preferences and what you have in your kitchen.

 ## Features (Bold are implemented)